equivalent/equivalent.github.io/_posts/til/2018-02-20-method-binding-in-ruby.md

 ```

-> Note! this is still experimental feature in Ruby and too fast.
+> Note! this is still experimental feature in Ruby and NOT too fast.